ImagingInformatics/hackathon-dataset/README.md

-# siim-dataset
+# SIIM hackathon-dataset
 Collection of FHIR JSON objects representing fictious patient vignettes for use in our hackathon environment.

 # What?
-The [Society for Imaging Informatics in Medicine (SIIM)](http://www.siim.org/) is supporting the new DICOMWEB and FHIR standards by creating opportunities for it's members to interact with these systems at the annual meeting, and throughout the year through it's Hackathon/HackPack projects.
+The [Society for Imaging Informatics in Medicine (SIIM)](http://www.siim.org/) is supporting the new DICOMWEB and FHIR standards by creating opportunities for it's members to interact with these systems at the annual meeting, and throughout the year through it's Hackathon event, platform and dataset.

 We're using images from [The Cancer Imaging Archive (TCIA)](http://www.cancerimagingarchive.net) and creating fictious but believable narratives that illustrate concepts common in imaging.

 This project will contain FHIR JSON objects surrounding these patient narratives.

 # Why?
-During our first hackathon, we realized that in order to have a successful hackathon across multiple platforms, we need to have a cohesive, rich dataset that will allow people to build interesting applications.
+During our first hackathon in 2014, we realized that in order to have a successful hackathon across multiple platforms, we need to have a cohesive, rich dataset that will allow people to build interesting applications.

 # Organization
 In the top level directory there are directories for resources that cross patients (Medications, Practitioner, Organizations)